-Video Marketing and Landing Pages: Lead Generation Gold
+Using Video Marketing and Landing Pages for Lead Generation

 This blog post is part of a series responding to findings from the B2B Content Marketing 2016: Benchmarks, Budgets, and Trends – North America.
 This B2B marketing study from the Content Marketing Institute and MarketingProfs, sponsored by Brightcove outlines the most common methods utilized by digital marketers.

 The B2B Content Marketing report shows that lead generation success is the leading 2016 marketing goal for content marketers.
 Typically, effective email and landing page conversions are considered the most prominent success drivers for lead gen.